aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-maxrow-from-excel-worksheet/_index.md

 ---
-title: "Get MaxRow from an Excel Worksheet"
+title: "Retrieve Maximum Row Number in an Excel Worksheet – Aspose.Cells Cloud API"
 type: docs
 url: /get-maxrow-from-excel-worksheet/
 weight: 40
-ArticleTitle: "Retrieve Maximum Row Number in an Excel Worksheet – Aspose.Cells Cloud API"
-keywords: "Aspose.Cells, Excel, MaxRow, REST API, Cloud SDK, Spreadsheet, Worksheet, GetMaxRow"
+date: 2024-04-10
+lastmod: 2024-06-15
-description: "Learn how to retrieve the maximum row number of a worksheet in an Excel file using the Aspose.Cells Cloud REST API.
-Includes request syntax, response schema, SDK examples, and usage notes."
+description: "Use Aspose.Cells Cloud REST API to get the highest used row index in an Excel worksheet.
+Includes cURL, SDK examples (C#, Java, Python, more), and API reference."
+keywords: "Aspose.Cells Cloud, REST API, Excel worksheet, GetMaxRow, maximum row index, spreadsheet automation"
 ---

 This REST API returns the **maximum row number** in an Excel worksheet when the `cellOrMethodName` parameter is set to `maxrow`.